Education History: A Brief History of Ragged Schools

 At this gathering they resolved “to give permanence, regularity and vigour to existing Ragged Schools, and to promote the formation of new ones throughout the metropolis, it is advisable to call a meeting of superintendents, teachers and others interested in these schools for this purpose.”

-As Eager (1953) explains, He gave what had been a Nonconformist undertaking the cachet of his Tory churchmanship – an important factor at a time when even broad-minded (Anglican) churchmen thought that Nonconformists should be fairly credited with good intentions, but that co-operation (with them) was undesirable.
+Eager (Eager, W. McG.
+1953 Making men: the history of Boys Clubs and related movements in Great Britain, London: University of London Press) explains, the Earl of Shaftesbury gave what had been a Nonconformist undertaking the cachet of his Tory churchmanship – an important factor at a time when even broad-minded (Anglican) churchmen thought that Nonconformists should be fairly credited with good intentions, but that co-operation (with them) was undesirable.

 The success of the Ragged Schools demonstrated vividly that there was a demand for education amongst the poor.
 After 1870 public funding began to be provided for free elementary education amongst working people.